unchartedsoftware/aperture-tiles/docs/src/download/readme.md

 		<li><a href="../tour/">Tour</a>: Take our tour to learn more about Aperture Tiles.
 		<li><a href="../docs/development/getting-started/quick-start/">Documentation</a>: Learn how to install, implement and test your Aperture Tiles applications.
 		<ul>
-			<li><a href="../docs/development/getting-started/quick-start/">Quick Start</a>: Our Julia data set provides an example of the process for generating tiles and visualizing them using Aperture Tiles.
+			<li><a href="../docs/development/getting-started/quick-start/">Quick Start</a>: Our Julia dataset provides an example of the process for generating tiles and visualizing them using Aperture Tiles.
 		</ul>
 		<li><a href="../demos/">Live Examples</a>: See our demos page to explore live examples of the capabilities of Aperture Tiles.
 	</ul>